-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Landscape and Visual Part A [APP-044] be required, the landscape mitigation plan (Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES (Application Document Reference: TR010041/APP/6.5) will be amended accordingly to show any additional replacement hedgerow and tree planting.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Document Reference: TR010041/APP/6.6) should Parameter 3 be required).
+Should parameters as set out Table 7-25 - Consideration of Assessment Parameters in Chapter 7: Landscape and Visual Part A [APP-044] be required, the landscape mitigation plan (Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES (Application Document Reference: TR010041/APP/6.5) will be amended accordingly to show any additional replacement hedgerow and tree planting.
 All ponds will also be retained.
-Where replacement of removed planting will be carried out, it will be in keeping with the existing landscape, avoiding the extensive use of mass planting of woodland trees (which will over time screen longer views). c.
-Throughout the extent of the Order Limits of the Scheme, where existing vegetation has been lost to facilitate the construction of the Scheme (including vegetation clearance works to accommodate the site compounds), replacement woodland blocks, hedgerows, agricultural land use, and individual trees will be required for the restoration of the land, with the aim of conserving landscape character and associated views.
-This will be in accordance with the Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES) and Landscape Mitigation Plan (Figure 7.10, Volume 6 of the ES. d.
-The proposed hedgerows identified within the proposed Landscape Mitigation Masterplan (Figure 7.10, Volume 6 of the ES), located on either side of the Scheme alignment will be supported by linear belts of woodland block planting, and they will intend to act as a wind break, to enable successful plant establishment and reduce the loss of vegetation. e.
-Where hedgerows are shown as being retained on the Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES) and the Landscape Mitigation Plan (Figure 7.10, Volume 6 of the ES), but subsequently need to be removed to construct the Scheme, replacement hedgerow planting will be required, with species rich mix to match the existing hedgerow lost. and displacement.
+Where replacement of removed planting will be carried out, it will be in keeping with the existing landscape, avoiding the extensive use of mass planting of woodland trees (which will over time screen longer views).
+C. Throughout the extent of the Order Limits of the Scheme, where existing vegetation has been lost to facilitate the construction of the Scheme (including vegetation clearance works to accommodate the site compounds), replacement woodland blocks, hedgerows, agricultural land use, and individual trees will be required for the restoration of the land, with the aim of conserving landscape character and associated views.
+This will be in accordance with the Landscape Mitigation Masterplan (Figure 7.8, Volume 5 of the ES) and Landscape Mitigation Plan (Figure 7.10, Volume 6 of the ES), located on either side of the Scheme alignment will be supported by linear belts of woodland block planting, and they will intend to act as a wind break, to enable successful plant establishment and reduce the loss of vegetation. e.
+Where hedgerows are shown as being retained on the Landscape Mitigation Masterplan (Figure 7.10, Volume 6 of the ES), but subsequently need to be removed to construct the Scheme, and displacement.
 To encourage use of structures by wildlife.
 To improve the biodiversity of the Scheme.
 To reduce the Scheme's vulnerability to drought.